filecoin-saturn/L1-node/README.md

 It allows retrieval clients to request CIDs and byte ranges of CIDs.
 The node returns CAR files from cache or falls back to inner level nodes.

-**Saturn is still in v0, earnings have not been enable in test net, but you can run a node to help test the network today, we would appreciate any and all feedback**
+**Saturn is still in v0, earnings have not been enable in test net, but you can run a node to help test the network today, we appreciate any and all feedback**

 ## Requirements